Adjacent Segment Disease (ASD) Puts Spinal Fusion Patients At-Risk for Additional Surgeries

 For fusion patients with additional disc degeneration concerns, artificial disc replacement is an option that reduces or prevents adjacent segment degeneration from developing.
 Artificial disc replacement (ADR) is a surgical procedure by which a degenerated intervertebral disc is replaced with an artificial disc.
 Unlike spinal fusion, ADR preserves movement of the spine.

 In a comparative study to the effectiveness of artificial disc replacement to spinal fusion in patient outcomes and future development of adjacent disc disease, the findings revealed, “Lumbar ADR is 79% superior to lumbar spinal fusion.”
 The study went on to explain that complications after lumbar ADR fell “between 0% and 13% per device implanted.”
-Patients in one case series within the study showed a 2% adjacent disc generation rate over an 11-year follow-up period.
+Patients in one case series within the study showed a 2% adjacent disc degeneration rate over an 11-year follow-up period.

 What does this data mean?